Plaster of Paris and Joint Compound are two common materials used by homeowners for patching up holes and cracks in walls.

 All you need to do is mix the Plaster of Paris with water to form a paste.

 Then, apply the paste to the hole or crack using a putty knife or trowel.
-Once it dries, sand the surface smooth and then paint over it.
+Once it dries, sand the surface smoothly and then paint over it.

 2- Adding Textures